-- strip out all comment lines, including the problem header
+- stripping out all comment lines, including the problem header

 (include directives are left before formulae,

-type declarations and definitions are kept before the symbols' uses)
+type declarations and definitions are left before the symbols' uses)

-- randomly swap the arguments of associative connectives, and
+- randomly swapping the arguments of associative connectives, and

-In the LTB division the formulae are not preprocessed, thus
+In the SLH and LTB division the formulae are not obfuscated, thus allowing the

-allowing the ATP systems to take advantage of natural structure that occurs
+ATP systems to take advantage of natural structure that occurs in the problems.